15 Reasons Why The Philippines Is The Best Country In Asia

 12).
 Sea turtles

 Of the seven species of sea turtles in the world, five live here in the Philippines.
 There are several locations in which you can scuba dive or snorkel to observe these graceful creatures.
 However, the most popular location is Apo Island, just off the coast of Dumaguete in Negros Oriental.
 It is not necessary to go scuba diving in order to view the sea turtles here.
-You can do this simply while snorkeling.
+You can do this simply while snorkelling.
 Other sea turtle locations include Palawan, Bohol, Mindoro, and Batangas (which is driving distance from Manila).
 THINK TWICE WHEN DRINKING THROUGH A PLASTIC STRAW!

 13).
 Rice Terraces